lindsayerin3393/lindsayerin3393/README.md

 <h3>Hello world!</h3>
 <h4>My name is Lindsay and welcome to my Github!</h4>
-I recently transitioned from an environmental scientist to a software engineer, focused on the PERN stack and Javascript.
+I recently made the transition from an environmental scientist to a software engineer, focused on the PERN stack and Javascript.

 <h4>🛠️ Languages and Tools :</h4>
 <p>